 Safe Driver Discounts

 Some auto insurers offer safe driving courses for young drivers.
 Usually, these courses are available at no charge.
 Your teen will have to complete some training modules which create awareness of risks on the roadway and promote driving safety.
 If your young driver has a ticket or an accident, they may not qualify for this discount.

 Discounts for Defensive Driving courses

 Most Auto insurers offer a discount for drivers who have completed an approved defensive driving course.
 This discount isn’t Limited two young drivers so the entire family may want to take advantage of the savings that are available.

 Remember, with a young or a teen driver, the insurance rate is higher.
-Any percentage based discounts, like those detailed above will create a larger dollar savings for a younger driver than for a more experienced driver.
+Any percentage-based discounts, like those detailed above, will create larger dollar savings for a younger driver than for a more experienced driver.

 If your insurer offers a Defensive Driving discount, others in the household may be eligible for the discount as well, multiplying your savings opportunity.